tarwn/lessthandot-hugo/blogs/content/posts/2013-10-16-angularjs-vs-knockout-spa-routing-history-8.md

 Man that was easy.There are a ton of good routing libraries out there and it seems like even if you made the wrong decision when you picked one, it would be relatively easy to switch to a different one later.
 I personally liked Finch.js the best, but if I was using AngularJS I'd probably ride the default library as long as I could (and may never have a reason to change).

-Using the dynamic template to change “pages” was also easy.
+Using the dynamic template to change "pages" was also easy.
 I banged on the links a while and Chrome said I was using a lot of memory, but as soon as I let the GC clean up, it all cleared up.
 Banging on AngularJS also used memory, but it had GC's occurring along the way too, so I suspect if I were to use the knockout 'sorta-SPA' viewmodel in a production environment, I would actually want to use a method that delete()-ed the oold model as the new one was assigned.

 ## Post 8 of <del>8</del> 9